baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Darwin.md

-# Install OpenEdge On Darwin
+# Install OpenEdge on Darwin

 > OpenEdge is mainly developed in Go programming language and supports two startup modes: ***docker*** container mode and ***native*** process mode.